-Updated October 5th, 2021- So, way back in December of 2014, AJB007 member kadd introduced a theory on this thread that James Bond’s robe in SPECTRE was actually some type of traditional robe from Uzbekistan.
+Updated January 12th, 2023- Way back in December of 2014, AJB007 member kadd introduced a theory on this thread that James Bond’s robe in SPECTRE was actually some type of traditional robe from Uzbekistan.
 After seeing the film, taking a closer look at the publicity shots with Bond wearing the robe, and searching high and low (see below) for suitable alternatives, I’m very much leaning towards kadd’s theory.

 Specifically, the robe is some type of Central Asian chapan made with a bekasab or bekasam fabric.
 Above is a closer look at Bond’s robe; below is a Uzbek Chapan for sale on Etsy for $75.00.

 There are many elements pointing to the robe being a chapan.
-The fabric, which doesn’t seem to be terry cloth or toweling but still has some weight due to the light quilting; the striping pattern; the lack of a belt and collar.
+The fabric, which doesn’t seem to be terry cloth or toweling but still has some weight due to the light quilting, is one clue.
+As is the the lack of a belt and collar.
 And the longer length of the sleeves with that distinctive “horizontal” striping on the sleeves is very characteristic of the chapan’s design.

-Traditional chapans are definitely more common in brighter colors (greens, yellows, blues, reds), but I did come across some older photos of Uzbek men wearing ones that use the neutral browns and rusts of Bond’s robe.
+Traditional chapans are definitely more common in brighter colors (greens, yellows, blues, reds).
+But I did come across some older photos of Uzbek men wearing ones that use the neutral browns and rusts similar to Bond’s robe.
 This photo by Sergey Prokudin-Gorsky from 1911 found at R. John Howe’s website, of an Uzbek boy is one example.

-Personally, I’d think it pretty cool if it is a chapan.
-It’s exactly the kind of thing Bond could have picked up during his military service in the Middle East and Central Asia in his younger years.
-And I do like that he has something that feels a little more “personal” that he’s wearing it around his apartment.
+Personally, I’d think it was pretty cool if it is a chapan.
+It’s exactly the kind of thing Craig’s Bond could have picked up during his military service in the Middle East and Central Asia in his younger years.
+And I do like that he has something that feels a little more “personal” to wear around his apartment.
 Another interesting Bond connection: you can see plenty of chapans when Timothy Dalton’s 007 is taken to the Mujahideen camp in The Living Daylights!

 Update – Over at the AJB007, forum member Meesta Bawnd shared that he had spoken with SPECTRE costume designer Jany Temime.
 She told him that they had purchased the vintage robe at a Turkish shop in Pimlico.
 So it’s basically a one-of-a-kind.